BalajiRamGanesh/Airline-Booking-Dashboard/README.md

 - [Recommendations](#recommendations)

 ## Overview
-This project explores airline booking data to uncover patterns in booking trends, service preferences, and travel behaviour.
-By analysing booking completion rates, extra service selections, and travel timings, the project aims to identify opportunities to improve the booking process and enhance the overall passenger experience.
+This project explores airline booking data using Power BI to uncover trends in booking behaviour, service preferences, and travel patterns.
+By examining booking completion rates, extra service selections, and travel timings, it aims to identify opportunities to streamline the booking process and enhance the passenger experience.

 ## Problem statement
-Understanding customer booking behavior is crucial for optimizing airline increasing booking completion rates.
-Many bookings remain incomplete and certain days of the week experience lower booking rates.
-This project aims to address key business questions:
+The company aims to improve booking completion rates and service utilization by analyzing booking trends and customer preferences.
+Understanding these patterns will help identify areas for improvement.
+This project addresses key business questions:

 - What percentage of passengers have confirmed bookings?
 - What proportion of passengers opt for extra services?
 - Which regions contribute most significantly to the total bookings?